PlutoZhang/Zowe-docs/topics/cli-precli.md

 You can use Zoe Brightside with the following platforms:

   - **Local workstations:**

+    **Important!**

+    - Zoe Brightside is not officially supported on Mac computers.
+However, Zoe Brightside *might* run successfully on some Mac computers.
+    - Oracle Linux 6 is not supported.

     You can install Zoe Brightside on any Windows or Linux operating system.
-For more information about known
-    issues and workarounds, see [Troubleshooting installing Zoe Brightside](cli-troubleshootinginstallingcli.nd).
+For more information about known issues and workarounds, see [Troubleshooting installing Zoe Brightside](cli-troubleshootinginstallingcli.nd).

   - **Mainframe systems:**